 America’s first and greatest spy of the Second World War was a woman with a wooden leg from Baltimore named Virginia Hall.

-Her remarkable story of courage, set against the backdrop of Nazi cruelty in World War II France, is brought to life in my novel, Hall of Mirrors.
+Her remarkable story of courage, set against the backdrop of Nazi cruelty in World War II France, is brought to life in my novel, Virginia Hall: La Dame Qui Boite.

 Photo courtesy of Lorna Catling

 Virginia Hall lost a portion of her left leg in a hunting accident and quit the US State Department in disgust after being denied advancement because of her disability.
-When Paris fell to the Nazis, Virginia escaped to London–also in ruins from German aerial attack.
-The British cause seemed lost but Churchill had plans to “set Europe ablaze,” with spies and saboteurs and Virginia Hall, recruited by British Intelligence, would play a key role in retaking the continent: the Allies’ first secret agent to live behind enemy lines in Vichy France.
+When Paris fell to the Nazis, Virginia escaped to London–also under siege and in ruins from German aerial attack.
+The British cause seemed lost but Churchill had plans to “set Europe ablaze,” with spies and saboteurs, and Virginia was recruited by British Intelligence to become the Allies’ first secret agent to live behind enemy lines in Vichy France.

-Virginia developed an extensive network of spies and saboteurs but ultimately was betrayed by someone she trusted.
-As Klaus Barbie, the Gestapo’s “Butcher of Lyon” closed in, her only avenue of escape in the winter of 1942 was by foot across the snow-capped Pyrenees to freedom in Spain.
+Once in-place, Virginia developed an extensive network of spies, led jailbreaks and organized resistance forces, but ultimately was betrayed by someone she trusted.
+As Klaus Barbie (the Gestapo’s “Butcher of Lyon”) closed in, her only avenue of escape in the winter of 1942 was across the snow-capped Pyrenees to freedom in Spain.

-Hall of Mirrors, my debut novel, is written in the voice of Virginia Hall.
+Virginia Hall: La Dame Qui Boite, my debut novel, is written in the voice of Virginia Hall.
 The book follows the arc of her heroic life and relies on extensive research and insights gained during my 30-year career with CIA.
-(Available fall 2018)
+(Available spring 2019)

 For more insight into this amazing woman visit the Virginia Hall blog on this website . . .

-Read about Hall of Mirrors in the Washington Post
+Read about my debut novel (formerly titled, Hall of Mirrors) in the Washington Post